stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/mariadb.md

 need a real password, though.
 So please make sure to replace the `my-secure-password` string below by the actual password of your choice.

 !!!
-Danger "Choose a real password"
+Danger "Choose a proper password"

     This password will only be used to access this specific instance of MariaDB.
 Note that anybody knowing that password will be allowed to connect